dustgalactic/dustgalactic.github.io/_posts/2025-11-29-imposter-syndrome.md

 permalink: /imposter-syndrome
 ---

 With this phrase stuck in my mind, I kept thinking about how natural it is for technical writers to feel inadequate.
 From underinvestment to the difficulty of measuring our impact, we might get stuck in a loop of feeling unappreciated.
-In this article, I want to talk about the mindset shift we need to make on a personal level to help our companies recognize our value.
+In this post, I want to talk about the mindset shift we need to make on a personal level to help our companies recognize our value.

 ---